zippyy/myblog/content/post/astrowarp-tailscale-zerotier-wireguard-flint3/index.md

 The Flint 3 is flexible enough to run AstroWarp, Tailscale, ZeroTier, and WireGuard at the same time.

-The Mesh Alpha firmware may try to protect users from route conflicts by disabling Tailscale and ZeroTier when AstroWarp is enabled.
+The GL firmware may try to protect users from route conflicts by disabling Tailscale and ZeroTier when AstroWarp is enabled.
 But in this test, the underlying system handled all of them once the settings were restored.

 For advanced users, the fix is simple: